globalcitizen/lxc-gentoo/README.md

 January 2013 Updates
 --------------------
+ - Fairly significant updates to error handling, which should now be relatively reliable.
+ - Improved internal and external documentation.
+ - Explicit inclusion of GPLv3 license text
  - Cancel the following point; we have a fairly large stylistic mismatch in addition to our use of GPLv3 and their use of LGPL.
 I guess